 In the latest government ranking of schools by performance in the English Baccalaureate (EBacc) qualification, Bolton School Boys' Division has been ranked 10th in the country.
 In the same table, Bolton School Girls' Division is ranked 18th in the country.
+The School has captured two of only three places taken by Northern schools in the top 20.
 Ninety five per cent of Boys' Division pupils and 93% of Girls' Division pupils achieved the EBacc qualification, which was introduced in 2010 and is awarded to pupils attaining A*-C GCSE passes in English, Mathematics, two Science qualifications, a language and History or Geography.
-You can see the full table here.
+You can see the full table online.

-The GCSE table of schools in the Bolton borough can be found here.
+The GCSE table of schools in the Bolton borough can be found online.

 Headmistress, Miss Sue Hincks, said: "I am delighted at the girls' success, both at GCSE and A Level.
 As a new Head, I have found the girls' commitment to their studies and their extra curricular sport, music, drama and societies to be exceptional.
 The older girls are excellent role models for the younger ones and I look forward to helping shape their futures in the years to come."

 The two Senior Schools also performed well in the government's A level league table with the Girls' Division being ranked 106th in the whole country and Boys' Division being ranked 121st.